 We start with the following conflict.
 We introduced Seneca as the wealthiest person in the Roman Empire.
 His fortune was three hundred million denarii [sic] (for a sense of its equivalence, at about the same period in time, Judas got thirty denarii, the equivalent of a month’s salary, to betray Jesus).
 Admittedly it is certainly not very convincing to read denigrations of material wealth from a fellow writing the lines on one of his several hundred tables (with ivory legs).

 Again, one for the copy editor.
 A denarius was a silver coin worth about four sesterces, which were minted from brass during Nero’s reign.
 According to Cassius Dio, Seneca was already super-rich but Taleb’s just quadrupled his wealth.
-That seems to be another mistake, albeit a trivial one.
+That seems to be another sloppy mistake, albeit maybe a trivial one.

 Taleb also says that the following passage from Seneca’s On Benefits shows that he was engaged in a cost-benefit analysis: